 Here’s what SANITY means:

-- Stop: We need to change how we respond to our kids.
+Stop: We need to change how we respond to our kids.
 Don’t try to change them.
 Stop the money flow.
 End our own negative behavior.
 “For so long we were in the midst of drama, chaos and crisis,” Bottke says.
 “I had to stop letting my son push my buttons and I needed to stop accepting the consequences for his behavior.”

-- Assemble supportive people: Find other people who are experiencing this or who have adult children and have already been down this road.
+Assemble supportive people: Find other people who are experiencing this or who have adult children and have already been down this road.
 Enlist their support.
 It is powerful to know you are not the only one.

-- Nip excuses in the bud: It is easy to let excuses coax you into doing things you would not typically do.
+Nip excuses in the bud: It is easy to let excuses coax you into doing things you would not typically do.

-- Implement rules and boundaries: Make a plan, implement it and stick to it.
+Implement rules and boundaries: Make a plan, implement it and stick to it.
 Meet with your young adult and share the plan.
 Explain to them that, as of this date, you are no longer going to support them financially.
 Clearly, if you have been participating in this behavior for a while, giving them a timeline with specific dates to work off of is helpful and is an excellent teaching tool.

-- Trust your instincts: If your gut or your intuition is telling you something isn’t right or you shouldn’t be doing this – trust your gut.
+Trust your instincts: If your gut or your intuition is telling you something isn’t right or you shouldn’t be doing this – trust your gut.
 “For me this meant getting in touch with my own life and fixing the messy person in my life – me,” Bottke says.

-- Yield everything: There is a plan for your child’s life and you do not control it.
+Yield everything: There is a plan for your child’s life and you do not control it.
 Swooping in and trying to fix it hinders their ability to learn and grow.
 Love them and support them, but don’t enable them.

 According to Bottke, this is easier said than done.

-Although it did take time, Bottke says that letting go was very freeing and the right thing to do.
+Although it took some time, Bottke says that letting go was very freeing and the right thing to do.
 Her son has had to face some difficult circumstances, and she is the first to admit it is sometimes hard to sit on the sidelines.
 But since she has gotten out of the way her son is doing better.
 Their relationship has improved and she feels better about who she is as a person – and as a parent.